 Join the Team — Looking for New Members This Fall

 Eagle Robotics is currently open to new students joining the team for this fall.
-We have three Q&A sessions planned for this week and next.
-Please visit our Fall Activities page to learn more about what we have planned and Google Meet links to the meetings.
+There is a mandatory new student meeting in September, please visit our Join the Team page to learn more about what we have planned and Google Meet links to the meetings.

 About the Team